CS2613-FA23/explorationactivity1-cookedbee/Overview.md

   it involves some sort of very important information, like for a government organization, against any type of hacker, this library has the potential to produce data that is very hard to crack.

-  ## Would I continue to use the library❓
+  ## Would I continue to use the library⁉️

   I personally would not, unless I have a job that requires me to secure data, because I like the way that hash algorithms secure data.
 I don't think that it has much practical